GusStgoReyes/stgnnbrain/README.md

 ![Overview of the model architectures](figures/model_architecture.png)

 ### How to setup?
-We recommend copying the `colab.ipynb` file into Google Colab to run this project, since that is what was used to test the model.
+We recommend copying the `noebooks/colab.ipynb` file into Google Colab to run this project, since that is what was used to test the model.
 However, we provide a comprehensive guide in this repository.

 ## Walkthrough of code